Research Perspective

 "Computational Power is Epistemic Power"

 The entity that controls the cognitive layer controls the definition of truth for that organization.
+Surrendering sovereignty over this layer is equivalent to surrendering control over strategic direction.

 Listen